magic-lang/ooc-kean/source/draw/README.md

 ## Transform
 Transform is the inverse camera matrix applied after the destination scaling.

+## FlatTransform
+FlatTransform is applied after the projection matrix but before the hardware depth division for performance reasons.
+Scaling will scale vertex positions from the center of the target viewport.
+Translation is applied in a centered normalized scale from -1 to +1 as the standard projection space.
+Do not touch if you do not know how a projection matrix works since this is an advanced feature.

 ## Source
 The source is a subregion of the input image affecting generation of texture coordinates in the shader.